Great Britain at the 2012 Summer Olympics

 Having never won a medal in dressage in Olympic history, British riders dominated the event in 2012, winning 2 golds (both team and individual) and a bronze, Charlotte Dujardin becoming one of five British double gold medal winners.
 Great Britain was the first nation other than Germany to win the team event since 1980.
 Andy Murray became the first British tennis player to claim an Olympic title since the sport was reintroduced as a full-medal discipline in 1988; he was also the only British athlete to win two medals in a single day.
 Double trap shooter Peter Wilson won the nation's first gold medal in his sport for 12 years.

 By winning two gold medals in London, track cyclist Chris Hoy emerged as Great Britain's most successful athlete in Olympic history with a total of seven medals, including six golds which surpassed the five golds won by former rower Steve Redgrave.
 Hoy also tied for the most total Olympic medals for a Briton with road cyclist Bradley Wiggins, who won the gold in the men's time trial.
 Ben Ainslie became the most successful sailor in Olympic history, after winning his fourth gold medal in the Finn class.
 With three medals (two golds and one silver) in total, Victoria Pendleton became Great Britain's most successful female Olympic athlete, surpassing the record of two golds and one bronze medal, previously held by Kelly Holmes, and briefly shared with Rebecca Adlington.

 For the first time in Olympic history, Great Britain had won a women's rowing gold; in the event, Great Britain secured three of the six gold medals in women's rowing.
 Heather Stanning and Helen Glover took the first Great Britain gold of the games in the women's pair, and the nation's first ever in women's rowing.
 Katherine Grainger, winning her first gold medal with Anna Watkins in the women's double sculls, became the first Great Britain female athlete to win four Olympic medals, and at four successive games (having previously won three silver medals).
 Swimmer Rebecca Adlington equalled the feat of four Olympic medals later on the same day.
 Sophie Hosking and Katherine Copeland, in the women's lightweight double sculls, completed the hat-trick as part of Super Saturday.

-Despite the unprecedented success, Great Britain performed much more poorly in the team sports, winning just a single medal when Great Britain captained by Katie Walsh won the bronze medal match against New Zealand 3–1 in the women's field hockey tournament to win the first medal of any colour by a British field hockey team at a Summer Olympics since 1992.
+Despite the unprecedented success, Great Britain performed much more poorly in the team sports, winning just a single medal when Great Britain captained by Kate Richardson-Walsh won the bronze medal match against New Zealand 3–1 in the women's field hockey tournament to win the first medal of any colour by a British field hockey team at a Summer Olympics since 1992.